 In the past, most Chester Fellows live in a dorm, while on occasion one or two Chester Fellows will prefer to house-sit for a local faculty member or sublet an apartment in the ‘Ville.
 Those who have lived in the dorm have mentioned that the proximity to other Fellows is a very positive experience, allowing the conversations and reflections to carry on into the evening but this arrangement is contingent upon availability of campus housing.

-That depends on where in Philadelphia you will serve, and whether you have connections to other students who will live in Philadelphia.
+That depends on where in Philadelphia you will intern, and whether you have connections to other students who will live in Philadelphia.
 Dorm housing will be less expensive than a sublet, even when factoring in the commuting costs (See: www.septa.org, transportation passes, to determine the monthly rate for a train pass).
 Some sites in Philadelphia are difficult to reach by public transportation, and for those locations, it may be advantageous to seek a summer sublet in the City, particularly if you know others who might be able to share the expense (and adventure) with you.

 Do I need a letter of recommendation from a faculty member?

 Yes.
 Students should request letters of recommendation from faculty who can best speak to their academic capabilities as they relate to the summer work they are proposing.
 Faculty recommenders will be asked to address academic knowledge and/or capabilities, maturity, self-awareness and advocacy, work ethic, and integrity.
 Students are strongly encouraged to share key aspects of their application with their faculty recommender so that they can best speak to the extent to which this summer experience would fit well in terms of a student’s development.
 Students should also inquire as to whether or not faculty would like any additional information.
 If you are unsure as to who would be an appropriate person to ask for a letter of recommendation, please schedule an appointment with a member of the Lang Center staff or speak to your academic advisor.
 For Summer 2017, faculty should submit a letter of recommendation no later than March 1, 2017 to Katie Price (kprice1).